decasia/digital-cultures-2017/syllabus.md

 ## Requirements ##

-The course requirements are not particularly complicated:
+Here are the course requirements:

-1. Participation (worth 25%)
+1. Participation (worth 20%)
 2. Two short papers (worth 30%, or 15% each)
-3. Class presentation (worth 10%)
+3. Groupwork and in-class assessments (worth 25%)
-4. Weekly scrapbook and final analysis (35%)
+4. Weekly scrapbook and final analysis (25%)

 (Note that I may need to adjust these weightings slightly at the end of the course, to ensure fair outcomes.)